Photo by Breakingpic on Pexels.com

 Yes, I am.
 Sadly, so.
 MS symptoms can happen in many different ways.
 In the end, it’s about getting just enough noise to be able to function, and enough silence to help you look after appalling MS symptoms.

 If you crave silence because you’re not getting enough of it, treat your wellbeing as your prime temple.
 Your face will be grateful.

-Noise intolerance is not something widely discussed amongst people with MS. Please help spread the word, so.
+Noise intolerance is not widely discussed amongst people with MS. Please help spread the word.

 ©Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2015.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.